|Nutrition Facts (per serving)|

 Put a large, heavy frying pan, sauté pan, or pot over medium-low heat.
 Whatever vessel you choose should have a tight-fitting lid.
 When the pan is hot, add the butter.

-When the butter is melted, lay the endives in a single layer in the pan.
+Lay the endives in a single layer in the pan.
 Sprinkle them with the lemon juice and salt.

 If you want to cut the bitterness in the final dish even further than the braising will do alone, sprinkle the endives with the sugar.

 Cover the pan.
 You want a nice, tight fit with the lid.
-If steam is escaping, lay a piece of foil over the pan and then put on the lid.
+If steam is escaping, lay a piece of foil over the top of the pan and then put on the lid.
 Or, cut a piece of parchment paper to fit in the pan directly over the endives and then cover the pan (feel free to do this even with a tight-fitting lid; it helps the endives brown evenly).

-Method 1: Reduce the heat to low.
+To continue cooking on the stovetop, reduce the heat to low.
 Let the endives cook, undisturbed, until they are very tender, about 30 minutes.

 Serve them hot or warm.